Market Access

 Treatments for rare diseases and mutations have a limited target group.

-Access to the Commercial Healthcare Market
+Access to the Commercial Healthcare Market: desired results

 Once treatments have been approved, they must be precisely positioned so that specialist HCPs can quickly apply them in situations where the treatment has clear patient benefits and competitive advantages.
 This is where pharma, healthcare and HCP market research comes in.